apache/dubbo-website/documentations/3.0/en-us/docs/user/references/registry/dns.md

 Configuration description：

-- dubbo.application.metadataServicePort: Service Discovery MetadataService provider port, all applications using the DNS registry need to be configured, and the port number must be consistent
+- `dubbo.application.metadataServicePort`: Service Discovery MetadataService provider port, all applications using the DNS registry need to be configured, and the port number must be consistent
-- dubbo.registry.address: Registry address, see the following text for specific parameters
+- `dubbo.registry.address`: Registry address, see the following text for specific parameters
-- dubbo.metadata-report.address: Metadata report center address, used to upload metadata information
+- `dubbo.metadata-report.address`: Metadata report center address, used to upload metadata information
-- dubbo.config-center.address: Configuration center address, used to upload service configuration information
+- `dubbo.config-center.address`: Configuration center address, used to upload service configuration information

 Properties for registry description：